conda/conda-build/docs/source/concepts/index.rst

 * The idea is to build an Anaconda metapackage and bundle it together with some other packages to build an Anaconda installer

+* For more information about building Anaconda installers, check out :doc:`building-anaconda`.